-This is generally a small fixed fee charged by a your the bank or money transfer service. and tends to be higher than specialist money transfer companies.
+This is generally a small fixed fee charged by your bank or money transfer service. and tends to be higher than specialist money transfer companies.
 Many money transfer services waive this fee.

-Although banks and monet transfer services can usually buy currency at the interbank or mid-market rate, they don’t offer this rate to their customers.
+Although banks and money transfer services can usually buy currency at the interbank or mid-market rate, they don’t offer this rate to their customers.
 Instead, they charge a high margin.
-For bank this is typically 2%-5% of the transfer amount and money transfer services it can be as low as 0.5% to about 2%.
+For banks, this is typically 2%-5% of the transfer amount and for money transfer services it can be as low as 0.5% to about 2%.

 One top pick below does not charge this fee at all.